SciSciCollective/pyscisci/README.md

 ### Extras
 - To enable all extra functionality run: pip install pyscisci[nlp,hdf]
-- The requirenemnt to only use hdf tables has been removed, thus the dependency on tables is moved to an extra: pip install pyscisci[hdf]
+- The requirement to only use hdf tables has been removed, thus the dependency on tables is moved to an extra: pip install pyscisci[hdf]
 - Advanced NLP dependencies can be installed by running: pip install pyscisci[nlp]

 ## Computational Requirements

-Currently, the ``pySciSci`` is built ontop of pandas, and keeps entire dataframes in working memory.
+Currently, the ``pySciSci`` is built on top of pandas, and keeps entire dataframes in working memory.
 We have found that most large-scale analyzes can be performed on a personal computer with extended RAM.
-If you dont have enough computational power, consider a smaller database (DBLP or APS), or running on a cloud computing platform (Google Cloud, Microsoft Azure, Amazon Web Services, etc).
+If you don't have enough computational power, consider a smaller database (DBLP or APS), or running on a cloud computing platform (Google Cloud, Microsoft Azure, Amazon Web Services, etc).

-We also support basic Dask implemenations for multiprocessing.
+We also support basic Dask implementations for multiprocessing.
 [An example notebook can be found here.](/examples/Getting_Started/Getting%20Started%20with%20a%20Dask%20Example.ipynb)

 ## Contributing
 See the [contributing guide](/CONTRIBUTING.md) for detailed instructions on how to get started with our project.